Saturday, January 31, 2009

 Nevertheless, it’s clear that one can make a rational, secular argument against it.
 I just did.

+The question then, in Amanda’s framework, becomes whether having that opinion marks one as a de facto misogynist.
 Anti-choicers like to defend themselves against the charge of misogyny by saying they simply believe that life begins at conception.
 What they fail to understand is that “life begins at conception” is a misogynist statement.

+Why is that a misogynist statement?
 It’s the erasure of a woman’s role in making new people, and a claim that the only effort that counts is the effort a man put into ejaculating.
 Abortion is horrifying because it’s a reminder that men do not actually make babies, but that women do through a 9 month process, and that if a woman chooses to interrupt that process, there will not be a baby.
 Which is pretty conclusive proof that men don’t make babies.
 Which directly contradicts the misogynist belief that only men are capable of really doing jobs worth doing.
 Really, it should be blatantly obvious that women make babies, not men, but psychologically distracting ourselves from this truth is the whole reason we even have a patriarchy and traditions like naming children after their fathers and not their mothers, as if the fathers were the ones who deserve the credit for making the baby.
 Even writing this paragraph is hard for me, because I know that saying something like, “Obviously, babies come from women supplying every bit of the material and energy except for 50% of the DNA,” will not be a statement that’s greeted with open arms.
 It may be a bona fide taboo.

 Although some form of that logic may be valid when limited to strict biology; the myriad realities of human interactions introduce a staggering number of complexities based on the perceptions of individuals, individual couples, and the legal apparatus of the state.
 And that ability to divorce biological from social truth is a big part of what separates humans from other mammals.
 The social truth is that society functions better and people are generally happier when men take personal responsibility for their offspring and participate in their development.
 And legally, that is a very good thing.
 Without the perception that men are as responsible for pregnancy as women, there would be no such thing as child support.
 If the biological truth of the matter were enshrined in law, women would be a helluva lot worse off.
 We all would.
 I don’t see how that argument is misogynist?